 As an example, in the API endpoint https://app.enterprise.com/v1/inventory/, /v1 is the base path and /inventory is the resource.

 API management solutions enable API authors to publish APIs to various environments such as production, test, or staging.
 This ensures consistency for each environment and prevents misconfigurations.
-API management solutions also automate creation of new APIs and modification of existing ones.
+The solutions also automate creation of new APIs and modification of existing ones.

 - API gateway – As mentioned previously, API gateways secure and mediate traffic between your backend and the consumers of your APIs.
 API gateway functionality includes authenticating API calls, routing requests to appropriate backends, applying rate limits to prevent overloading of your systems or to mitigate DDoS attacks, offloading SSL/TLS traffic to improve performance, and handling errors and exceptions.

-- Microgateway – Many API management solutions have a centralized, tightly coupled data plane (API gateway) and control plane (API management tool).
+- Microgateway – Many solutions have a centralized, tightly coupled data plane (API gateway) and control plane (API management tool).
 All API calls have to pass through the control plane, which adds latency.
 The API gateway in this architectural approach is inefficient when handling traffic in distributed environments (for example intraservice traffic in a microservices environment or handling IoT traffic to support real‑time analysis).
-Hence, to manage traffic where API consumers and providers are in close proximity, legacy API management vendors have introduced additional software component called a microgateway to process API calls.
+Hence, to manage traffic where API consumers and providers are in close proximity, vendors of legacy solutions have introduced an additional software component called a microgateway to process API calls.

 Analytics are important for troubleshooting as well.
 API management solutions provide deep visibility into operational metrics on a per‑API basis.
 These metrics enable Infrastructure & Operations teams to monitor and troubleshoot performance and security issues.
-Here are examples of questions that analytics provided by API management solutions can help answer:
+Here are examples of questions that analytics can help answer:

 - What is the status and uptime of all my API gateway instances?